GoogleCloudPlatform/open-data-lakehouse-demo/README.md

       using [jupytext](https://jupytext.readthedocs.io/en/latest/) package for development,
       so for
       each `.ipynb` file, there is a matching `.py` file, to make git tracking and comparison easier.
-- `src`: The webapp (flask) to display real-time data.
+- `webapp`: The webapp (flask) to display real-time data.
 The app has 2 important background workers that are activated when the corresponding buttons are pressed in the web interface.
     - `kafka_service`: When started, this service will query BigQuery `bus_rides` table, for 5 days worth of data from " today in 2024", change the results to look like new messages from now, and push to kafka `bus-updates` topic.